slackapi/python-slack-sdk/tutorial/04-running-the-app.md

 ### 🎉 That's it.
 Congratulations!
 You've just built a Slack app. 🤖

-To demo the app, simply send the bot a message that says "start".
+To demo the app, simply invite your bot to a public channel and send a message that says "start".
 And then, the app will post a new message in the same channel.
 You can interact with the message by adding a reaction to it and adding the message to the pinned items.
 If the app is properly configured, you will see the modifications of the message accordingly.

 ## ![Onboarding](https://user-images.githubusercontent.com/3329665/56870674-ab02b300-69c7-11e9-9101-eb823235f3c2.gif)